 Show them what you've got

 Uplevel your online business to the world of online courses and coaching.
-Upgrade your Teachable plan or sign up for a free trial now.
+We have a “coaching checklist” to help you through it.

 Give your audience what they want: value

 Here’s a social media hot take: Publishing consistently is important.
 Publishing content that is not mindfully made and simply hits a certain amount of posts every week is never worth it.

 Quality is always better than quantity when it comes to social media.
 Choose a few different types of content to commit to creating every week and stick to it.
 Overall, you always have to make sure it’s valuable.

 Take it from Haley Badenhop, an art coach who suggests, “Always over-deliver—don’t be afraid to give away tons of incredible information.
 Second, make the learning fun for your students—any topic can be exciting, and if you bring your passion, that’ll make it easier.”